-It’s the middle of February and -48 degrees outside.
-I am glad to be inside and warm.
-I am especially glad not be to be outside because I am currently 33,000 feet over the Atlantic Ocean flying toward New York City from Milan.
+It’s the middle of February and it’s -48 degrees outside.
+I am glad to be inside and warm and I am especially glad not be to be outside because I am currently 33,000 feet over the Atlantic Ocean flying toward New York City from Milan.
 It has been a long trip.
-I only have a couple more stops left, including our annual KAMUT® Grower Appreciation Dinner, Friday night in Regina, Saskatchewan before driving home to Big Sandy, Montana on Saturday.
+I only have a couple more stops left, including our annual KAMUT® Grower Appreciation Dinner Friday night in Regina, Saskatchewan before driving home to Big Sandy, Montana on Saturday.

 My next stop was in Milan, Italy, where I participated in a press conference regarding our latest published research papers comparing ancient and modern wheat.
 The two largest daily newspapers in Italy, as well as on-line media and magazines—25 in all—were there… but that’s a story for another time.